Angina and Reflux Part 1: Decoding Chest Pain

 Common Triggers of Reflux Chest Pain

 There are several common triggers for reflux, many of which can be addressed through lifestyle changes.
-For example, modifying how and what you eat can make a big difference in whether you experience reflux burn after your meal.
+For example, modifying what and how you eat can make a big difference in whether you experience reflux burn after a meal.
 Similarly, the way you position yourself after eating can also help prevent (or promote) reflux.

 Comments